John Geddie (secretary): Career

-Geddie was a graduate of the University of St Andrews, and according to Scottish custom his name was usually written "Mr John Geddie".
+Geddie was a graduate of St Leonard's College at the University of St Andrews, and according to Scottish custom his name was usually written "Mr John Geddie".
 He was praised by contemporaries for his skills in calligraphy, and received a royal pension by privy seal letter in 1577 for making manuscripts of the works of George Buchanan.
-The gift of £20 Scots annually described him as Buchanan's servitor or servant.
-In November 1577 Geddie and another clerk, William Walwod, were given a patent for their invention of a new method of extracting water from coal mines.
-In 1588 James VI gave him a gift of 20 French gold crowns, and a further £200 in October.
+The annual gift of £20 Scots described him as Buchanan's servitor or servant.
+In November 1577 Geddie and the St Andrews mathematics regent William Welwood, were given a patent for their invention of a new method of extracting water from coal mines.
+In 1588, James VI gave him a gift of 20 French gold crowns, and a further £200 in October.

+After his return to Scotland from some years of study in France, Geddie composed and calligraphed an excepionally beautiful Latin treatise on arithmetic dedicated to King James, dated at St Andrews, 5 September 1586.
+The manuscript features Geddie's own five-fold acrostic on "Iacobus Divina G[ratia] Scotorum R[ex]" as well as a poem composed in Geddie's honour by François Baudouin, sieur de l'Oaille, a judges in La Rochelle.
+A double acrostic poem linking the two men's names survives in the Fowler papers amongst the Hawthornden manuscripts in the National Library of Scotland.

 In May 1590 he was given £180 for clothes to wear at the coronation of Anne of Denmark.
 He served as a secretary in the household of Anne of Denmark from 1591, junior in rank to her other secretaries Calixtus Schein and the poet William Fowler.
 The queen bought him clothes, including a fine black velvet doublet and breeches.